 When applying for Medicare, you may sign up for Part A and B. Part B requires a premium.
 Although, if you later decide to register, you could face a Part B late-enrollment penalty if you didn’t have creditable coverage.

-You’ll also want to apply for Part D coverage when you’re first eligible; it also has a penalty for not signing up when first eligible for Medicare coverage.
+You’ll want to apply for Part D when you’re first eligible; it has a penalty for not signing up when first eligible.

 Who’s Covered By Medicare